About Domboshava Rocks - Pindula, Local Knowledge

 Balancing Rocks

-Dombosahva Monument, also known as Domboshava Rocks, Dombosava Cave, and Dombosahva Hill is a Zimbabwean resort located thirty-five kilometres north east of Harare.
+Dombosahva Monument, also known as Domboshava Rocks, Dombosava Caves, and Dombosahva Hill, is a Zimbabwean resort located thirty-five kilometres north east of Harare.
 Follow the Borrowdale Road north, which becomes the Domboshawa Road and ultimately gets to Bindura.
 Just north of Domboshawa town, turn east to Domboshava and Ngomakurera.

 Background